SyriaOfficial Name: Syrian Arab Republic

 Other Health Concerns: Diarrheal disease risk is high throughout Syria, especially in degraded urban areas, but is also common in deluxe accommodations.
 Consider bringing azithromycin and loperamide for treatment if needed.

 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information, including information for the Syrian Arab Republic.

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Syria, you may encounter road conditions that differ significantly from those in the United States.

-Because of the ongoing conflict, there is increased likelihood that visitors will encounter hostile activity, harassment and abduction at both official and unofficial security checkpoints on roads throughout the country.
-In addition to the threat posed by the active conflict, driving in Syria in general may be hazardous and requires great caution.
+Because of the ongoing conflict, there is increased likelihood that visitors will encounter hostile activity, harassment, and abduction at both official and unofficial security checkpoints on roads throughout the country.
+You should exercise caution if driving in Syria because conditions are hazardous, in addition to the threat posed by the active conflict.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Syria, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Syria’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.